-Donald Trump Meets With, Wows Adoring Irish Schoolchildren While Golfing
+Donald Trump Meets With And Wows Adoring Irish Schoolchildren While Golfing

 A hill not far from the school overlooks Doonbeg’s 9th hole.
 With some good timing, the kids, carrying American flags, hoped to get a chance merely to see the POTUS and wave at him as his entourage came by.
 And wave he did, to the delight of the kids.

-But then Trump did what no one expected: he came over to the kids to talk to them.
-“He met them, he shook hands with all of them, he stood for photographs and we sang a verse of [“My Lovely Rose Of Clare”] for him and he spoke to the children and he was just so pleasant with them.”
+But then Trump did what no one expected: He came over to the kids to talk to them.

+“He met them, he shook hands with all of them, he stood for photographs and we sang a verse of [‘My Lovely Rose Of Clare’] for him and he spoke to the children and he was just so pleasant with them.”

 He also asked them about their schoolwork and told them to be on their best behavior at school.

 For O’Mahony and the kids, Trump exceeded all expectations.
 She described the kids as being “gobsmacked,” a British English term that means something akin to “stunned.”

-Like most presidents of recent decades, Trump has visited with school children before, always at events planned well in advance, and not spur-of-the-moment like in this case.
+Like most presidents of recent decades, Trump has visited with school children before, always at events planned well in advance and not spur-of-the-moment like in this case.